HLTCHKUST/Mem2Seq/README.md

 # Mem2Seq
 **Mem2Seq: Effectively Incorporating Knowledge Bases into End-to-End Task-Oriented Dialog Systems** (ACL 2018), Madotto, A., Wu, CS., Fung, P..
 Accepted at ***ACL 2018***.
 Preprint available at: [http://arxiv.org/abs/1804.08217](http://arxiv.org/abs/1804.08217).
 [Andrea Madotto](http://andreamad8.github.io/) and [Chien-Sheng Wu](https://jasonwu0731.github.io/) contribute equally at this work.

+This code has been written using Pytorch 0.3, soon we will update the code to Pytorch 0.4.

 If you use any source codes or datasets included in this toolkit in your work, please cite the following paper.
 The bibtex are listed below:
 <pre>
   @article{madotto2018mem2seq,